averagewagon/data-tamers/README.md

     - This dataset will help answer our fourth question, since it breaks down the number of reported school shootings by private vs. public school over 64 years.

  ## Juvenile Arrests by Crime in the US
-    - Where did you download the data (e.g., a web URL)?

     - This dataset is an [API](https://public.opendatasoft.com/explore/dataset/juvenile-arrests-by-crime-in-the-us/table/?dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQVZHIiwieUF4aXMiOiJjb3VudCIsInNjaWVudGlmaWNEaXNwbGF5Ijp0cnVlLCJjb2xvciI6IiMyQzNGNTYifV0sInhBeGlzIjoieWVhciIsIm1heHBvaW50cyI6NTAsInNvcnQiOiIiLCJjb25maWciOnsiZGF0YXNldCI6Imp1dmVuaWxlLWFycmVzdHMtYnktY3JpbWUtaW4tdGhlLXVzIiwib3B0aW9ucyI6e319fV0sInRpbWVzY2FsZSI6IiIsImRpc3BsYXlMZWdlbmQiOnRydWUsImFsaWduTW9udGgiOnRydWV9)

     - This dataset was collected by the Uniform Crime Reporting Program (URC).
 The arrests are by offense and categorized by age, sex, and sometimes race.
 The URC considers juveniles to be any individual under 18 years old.
 The years in this dataset range from 1995-2016.
     - How many observations (rows) are in your data?